SAP/neonbee/README.md

 }
 ```

-Compile the CDS definition to YAML.
+Compile the CDS definition to EDMX.

-Put the resulting `.yaml` file in the `/models` directory of NeonBee.
+Put the `.cds` and the resulting `.edmx` file in the `/models` directory of NeonBee.
 The OData endpoint now already knows about the Customers entity.
 The last thing to do is to actually define an `EntityVerticle` which returns the entity data on request:

 ```java
 public class CustomerEntityVerticle extends EntityVerticle {